 Dr. Kay Oelschlägel

-Dr Kay Oelschlägel was born in 1967.
-He was admitted to the German Bar in 1998 and joined Luther (or its respective predecessor) the same year.
-He is one of the founding authors of the professional journal “IP-Rechtsberater”, which was first published by Otto Schmidt Verlag at the beginning of 2010, a co-editor and author of the compendium “Versandhandelsrecht, E-Commerce, M-Commerce, Katalog”, and the author of numerous further publications.
+Dr Kay Oelschlägel has provided advisory and litigation services in IT and data protection law for more than 20 years now.
+He has worked for Luther or its predecessor companies since he was first admitted to the German Bar.
+Kay Oelschlägel is one of the founding authors of the professional journal “IP-Rechtsberater”, which was first published by Otto Schmidt Verlag at the beginning of 2010, and, since 2020, has been a permanent author of the professional journal “IT-Rechtsberater” from the same publisher.
+In addition, he is a co-editor and author of the legal compendium “Online-Shop” and the author of numerous further publications.
 From 2005 to 2009, he worked as an assistant lecturer for industrial property and competition law at the University of Hamburg (Germany) and, from 2007 to 2009, was a lecturer for Dr Granneman & Fürstenberg, where he trained lawyers to become certified specialists in IT law (“Fachanwalt IT Recht”).
-Since 2006, Kay Oelschlägel has been the deputy chairman of the expert committee IT law of the Hamburg Bar Association.
-He is a certified specialist lawyer for IT law.
+From 2006, Kay Oelschlägel was the deputy chairman, and since 2019 has been the chairman of the expert committee IT law of the Hamburg Bar Association.
+He is a certified specialist in IT law.